branding is out

 Jim Stoos is SVP, Revenue Drives at JDA.media.

-For over 20 years, Jim has crafted successful marketing programs for hundreds of local businesses.
+For over 25 years, Jim has crafted successful marketing programs for thousands of local businesses.

-His expansive media experience includes delivering significant advertising results utilizing broadcast, digital, cable, and radio.
+Jim’s expansive media experience has been filled with delivering significant advertising results utilizing broadcast, digital, cable, and radio.

 His specialty is helping small-to-medium-sized businesses address sales and marketing challenges while developing game-changing strategies with real-world creative solutions.